Lithuanian National Catholic Church

 Synod of LNCC in Lawrence, MA, in 1917.
 Stasys Mickevičius sits in the middle.

-The Lithuanian National Catholic Church or LNCC (Lietuvių tautinė katalikų bažnyčia) was a small American denomination organized in 1914 by dissident Roman Catholic Lithuanian Americans mainly in Pennsylvania, Illinois, and Massachusetts.
+The Lithuanian National Catholic Church or LNCC (Lietuvių tautinė katalikų bažnyčia) was a small American denomination organized in 1914 by dissident Catholic Lithuanian Americans mainly in Pennsylvania, Illinois, and Massachusetts.
 It was also known as the independent (neprigulminga) Lithuanian church as it rejected the papal authority.
 It was closely affiliated with the Polish National Catholic Church.
 The Church established several parishes, but most of them were short lived.
 The most successful parishes were in Scranton, Pennsylvania, and Lawrence, Massachusetts.
 John Gritenas was consecrated on August 17, 1924, in Scranton, Pennsylvania, as this church's only bishop.
 Due to lack of archival sources, available information about the church and its parishes is fragmentary, incomplete, and often contradictory.